Senior Apartments in 2024

 • Want a place with minimal responsibilities and upkeep.

-• Are divorced or widowed.
+• Are divorced, widowed, or never married.

 • Have relocated to be closer to family and friends.